RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ```

 ### `github:actions:dispatch`
 The `github:actions:dispatch` action allows you to trigger the execution of a GitHub action on a repository.
 The `repoUrl` option is a repo url for GitHub.
 The `RepoUrlPicker` documented above can generate this value.
-The `workflowId` can by the workflow id from the GitHub API or you can just use the filename for the workflow file itself.
+The `workflowId` can be the workflow id from the GitHub API or you can just use the filename for the workflow file itself.
 The `branchOrTagName` indicates which commit to run the workflow against.

 This example will run the workflow defined in the "my-workflow-file.yaml" file on the "newreponame" repository on the "main" branch.